zeh/key-action-binder-as3/README.md

  * James Dean Palmer for the original idea about auto-mapping controls and many bindings
  * Patrick Bastiani for the NeoFlex controller mapping
  * Rusty Moyher for the Buffalo SNES mapping, and several other mappings for Windows and OSX

+## License

+KeyActionBinder uses the [MIT License](http://choosealicense.com/licenses/mit/).
+You can use this code in any project, whether of commercial nature or not.
+If you redistribute the code, the license (LICENSE.txt) must be present with it.

+## To-do

+ * Use caching samples?
+Change sampling rate?
+ * Properly detect buttons that immediately send down+up events that cannot be detected by normal frames (e.g. HOME on OUYA)
+ * Allow detecting "any" gamepad key (for "press any key")
+ * More automatic gamepad mappings
+ * Still allow platform-specific control ids?
+ * Profile and test performance/bottlenecks/memory allocations
+ * A better looking KeyActionBinderTester demo
+ * Compile binary/stable SWC
+ * More bulletproof support for 2+ controllers